Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \subsection{Overall workflow}

-The end-to-end simulation and optimization workflow is designed to be fully reproducible and scalable.
-Each simulation run proceeds through the following sequence of steps, illustrated in Fig.~\ref{fig:workflow} and described in details in Appendix~\ref{app:workflow}
+The end-to-end hybrid quantum-classical simulation and optimization workflow is designed to be fully reproducible and scalable.
+Each simulation run proceeds through the following sequence of steps, illustrated in Algorithm~\ref{alg:pipeline}, Figure~\ref{fig:workflow}, and described in detail in Appendix~\ref{app:workflow}.

-In summary, our benchmark setup ensures that every solver is tested on the same reproducible QUBO instances built from realistic traffic data.
-The collected metrics give a clear picture of how exact, heuristic, and quantum approaches perform on solving TFO, highlighting the trade-offs between solution quality, runtime, and scalability.
+In summary, our benchmark setup ensures that every solver is tested on the same QUBO instances built from traffic data.
+The collected metrics give a clear picture of how classical and quantum methods perform on solving TFO.